The complex hyperbolic form as a Weil-Petersson form

 Fix a complex structure on $S$.
-There exists a flat metric $m$ on $S$ compatible with the chosen complex structure and having a conical singularity of cone angle $\alpha_j$ at $p_j$ $(j = 1, \cdots, n)$ if and only if the Gauss–Bonnet condition $\chi (S) = \Sigma_{j=1}^n\alpha_j$ holds.
+There exists a flat metric $g$ on $S$ with a conical singularity of cone angle $\alpha_j$ at $p_j$ $(j = 1, \cdots, n)$ and the chosen complex structure is compatible with $g$ if and only if the Gauss–Bonnet condition $\chi (S) = \Sigma_{j=1}^n\alpha_j$ holds.
 This metric is unique up to homothety. \end{theorem}

-\begin{remark*} Note that the above existence theorem holds for a wider range of $\alpha$ than what we have assumed.
-However, similar to Theorem~\ref{thm:mon}, to prove Theorem~\ref{thm:main}, we have to restrict $\alpha$ to such a narrow range. \end{remark*}